Developer Hub

 SVM Searcher Integration

-SVM Express Relay searchers fulfill opportunities representing limit orders on the Limo (opens in a new tab) program.
+SVM Express Relay searchers fulfill market order opportunities as well as limit orders on the Limo program.

 Express Relay provides searchers with Typescript and Python SDKs to interact with Express Relay.
 Searchers can also directly fetch available opportunities via HTTP or subscribe to them via WebSocket.